Video report by ITV News Health Editor Emily Morgan

 A separate study found that in as many as half of patients, even those who were not hospitalised, Covid-19 had a damaging effect on the body's key organs.The study by COVERSCAN, a joint national research programme between the EU, Innovate UK, and Perspectum, began in April on 160 patients with a median age of 43.

 Preliminary data found 50% of patients have evidence of either heart, liver or kidney damage.

 Many patients who have had Covid, especially men, have subnormal heart pumping function.
-The study will look at the extent, and expected long-term impact, of Covid-19 as it continues into next year.

 Is there a link between the intensity of the acute stage and Long Covid?